 This is the documentation for v3.
-You can switch versions in the menu at the top.
+You can switch versions in the menu on the left/at the top.
 Check your current version with the following command:

 composer show lacodix/laravel-model-filter